Skip to main content

 As a woman, there are several signs and indicators that can help you determine your fertility.
 These include tracking your menstrual cycle, monitoring changes in cervical mucus consistency, observing body temperature fluctuations, and using ovulation predictor kits.
 Consulting with a Women’s Health Arizona professional can provide further guidance and fertility testing if needed.

-4 Factors That Can Affect Female Fertility
+4 Factors That Affect Fertility For Those Trying to Conceive

 We’ve rounded up a series of significant and sometimes surprising facts for you to keep in mind when you’re ready to conceive, from staying on top of your overall health to getting timing just right.

-Health and Lifestyle
+1. Health and Lifestyle

 There’s a significant connection between overall health and reproductive health.
-A number of lifestyle factors—like exercise, drug and alcohol use, weight, sleeping patterns, stress, eating habits, and more—all play a role in your ability to conceive, and this is applies to both men and women.
+A number of lifestyle factors—like exercise, drug and alcohol use, weight, sleeping patterns, stress, eating habits, and more—all play a role in your ability to conceive, and this applies to both men and women.

 For women, maintaining a healthy body weight is often an important step in increasing fertility, as being underweight or overweight can lead to irregular or missed periods.
 Your best chances of conception are when you stay within the recommended BMI range.
 And keep in mind that while exercise is healthy, excessive amounts of vigorous exercise can decrease fertility among women and sperm count among men.